cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 For **Artist and Game Designer**, all resources in the project, such as scenes, animations, Prefab, do not need to be modified or upgraded. <br>
 For **Programmers**, the impact is mainly in the fact that all APIs that were originally used in the code for `cc.loader` need to be changed to a series of APIs that use `cc.assetManager`, which is described in detail in this article.
-**Note**: Since v2.4 supports Asset Bundle feature, the subpackage settings in the project need to be upgraded, please refer to [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md).
+**Note**: Since v2.4 supports Asset Bundle feature, the subpackage settings in the project need to be upgraded, please refer to [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) documentation.

 ## Frequently Asked Questions